OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 - `Administration screens <https://openlmis.atlassian.net/browse/OLMIS-4067>`_ included assigning requisition templates to facility types within a program, view and create facility types, and manage API keys.
 - The analytics infrastructure and DISC indicators were developed and deployed in a new open-source stack.
 By the 3.3 release, this technology infrastructure is not deployed within our dockerized microservice architecture.
 We can provide access to the demo environment for showcasing and will focus on deploying in docker for the next release.

-Pull Requests contributed by community members:
+The following Pull Requests were contributed by community members:

 - Reference Data and Reference Data UI `OLMIS-3448 <https://openlmis.atlassian.net/browse/OLMIS-3448>`_
 - Reference Data `OLMIS-4337 <https://openlmis.atlassian.net/browse/OLMIS-4337>`_